FacultadDeIngenieria/prog2/classes/generics/presentation.md

 The same goes for interfaces.

-However, the generic type is limited:
+However, the generic type is limited with _bounded types_:

 ```java
 public interface Integrable<T extends Number> {